kitnil/awesome/README.md

 - [read-mongo-logs](https://github.com/kevinburke/read-mongo-logs) - Tail Mongo database logs
 - [terradb](https://github.com/camptocamp/terradb) - A unified database for Terraform data
 - [fgprof](https://github.com/felixge/fgprof) - 🚀 fgprof is a sampling Go profiler that allows you to analyze On-CPU as well as Off-CPU (e.g. I/O) time together.
-- [infracost](https://github.com/infracost/infracost) - Cloud cost estimation for Terraform
+- [infracost](https://github.com/infracost/infracost) - Cloud cost estimates for Terraform in your CLI and pull requests 💰📉
 - [govaluate](https://github.com/Knetic/govaluate) - Arbitrary expression evaluation for golang
 - [gabs](https://github.com/Jeffail/gabs) - For parsing, creating and editing unknown or dynamic JSON in Go
 - [lint](https://github.com/golang/lint) - [mirror] This is a linter for Go source code.